yamadapc/mongoose-context-ref/README.md

   (defaults to true)
 - `refUpdate` - if set to false disables the [reference updating](#comments-to-multiple-types-of-models) feature. (defaults to true)
+- `camel_case` - if set to true this will make serialization, reference paths and virtual properties use camel case, instead of snake case.
+- `serialization` - if set to false disables the [serialization feature](#Serialization)

 ## Testing
 Tests may be run with: `grunt test`.